 It can be very daunting to know what to do first when a death occurs.
 When a death occurs in Texas, the determination of death must be made by a coroner, Justice of the Peace, or attending physician.

-If the deceased had a prepaid funeral plan or had expressed wishes, these can be implemented immediately, and you will need to locate the paperwork and contact the appropriate funeral home or cremation provider.
+If the deceased had a prepaid funeral plan or had expressed wishes, these can be implemented immediately.
+You will need to locate the paperwork and contact the appropriate funeral home or cremation provider.

 If the death is sudden and/or the deceased had no funeral plan or life insurance, you may need to make some rather quick decisions about how to proceed.